What is Counselling?

 Benefits of therapy rely on open and honest communication between the counsellor and client.
 It is difficult for many to be vulnerable, to share details of personal experiences, and to explore deeper parts of themselves with another person.
 This can be easier if the relationship with the counsellor feels safe to take risks to discuss sensitive topics.
 Therapists are bound by ethical codes of conduct to protect clients’ confidentiality.
 Counsellors will be impartial and curious to help build a trusting relationship, and will welcome honest feedback about the collaborative work.

-For those who have experienced trauma, counselling that relies solely on talk therapy is rarely sufficient.
-Treatments that access the nervous system through the body or brain without relying on dialogue produce better results in resolving trauma.
+For those who have experienced trauma, treatments that access the nervous system through the body or brain without relying on dialogue produce better results in resolving trauma.
 Most counselling therapists today have been trained to use treatments specifically designed for trauma resolution.

 Therapists draw from a variety of models or theories, depending on client goals.
 For example, a therapist may use an Internal Family Systems approach or EMDR to help someone who has been traumatized.
 Or for someone who is anxious or depressed, a therapist may use cognitive behavioural therapy to help challenge underlying assumptions and beliefs that are resulting in distress.
 Regardless of the chosen therapeutic model or treatment plan, all of our therapists are trauma-informed and work from a frame of non-judgement and acceptance.